-Watch a workshop attendee put it all together as she makes a persuasive "fairness" argument about Voter-ID laws
+Watch an E2W workshop attendee put it all together as she makes a persuasive "fairness" argument about Voter-ID laws

 Be Magnanimous in your political discourse - It's Essential to Preserve our civil society

-Each of us has the potential to push forward the forces of good if, in our political discourse, we were kind and thoughtful, not dismissive and contemptuous.
+Each of us has the potential to push forward the forces of good if, in our political discourse, we are kind and thoughtful, not dismissive and contemptuous.